“This post may contain affiliate links. Please read my disclosure for more info.

 Ways to Save Electricity in Your Home

-1. Save on Heating
+1. How to Save Money on Heating Costs

 If you’re not sure what size to buy, it should be visible on the outside edge of the furnace.

 Another way to save electricity, is to install a programmable thermostat.
 Adjusting the inside temperature just a few degrees when you’re not home or when you’re sleeping will have a big impact over time.

 We installed the Nest thermostat because it’s not only programmable, but it can actually “learn” your schedule and adjust to it.

 It has some cool features like remote access, so you can view and adjust it from your smartphone.

 It also connects to a lot of other devices – anything that’s labeled “works with Nest“.
 For instance, certain carbon monoxide and smoke detectors will work with Nest, and if they detect carbon monoxide, they’ll signal Nest to turn off the furnace.

 Most utility companies offer an energy conservation rebate to install a programmable thermostat.
 The rebate combined with the energy savings would pay for a thermostat within a few months.

 One caveat though… a programmable thermostat will only save money if you actually program it.
 They’re very simple to adjust, and when you do, you’ll be just as comfortable while you save money.